 7. Try some of the best waffles around

-You have probably guessed I have a very sweet tooth and one of my favorite sweet treats is a fresh Belgium waffle with endless toppings.
+You have probably guessed I have a very sweet tooth and one of my favourite sweet treats is a fresh Belgium waffle with endless toppings.
 Although these mouthwatering treats originated in Brussels, Bruges still has some of the finest waffle stalls and some of the best out there.
-Some of the best places to have waffles in Bruges are the house of waffles, and Fred’s.
+Some of the best places to have waffles in Bruges are the House of Waffles, and Fred’s.

 8. Hire a bike